JishinMaster/simd_utils/README.md

 For FMA support you need to add -DFMA and -mfma to x86 targets, and -DFMA to Armv8 targets.
-For ARMV7 targets, you could also add -DSSE2NEON_PRECISE_SQRT for improved accuracy with sqrt and rsqrt
+For ARMV7 targets, you could also add -DSSE2NEON_PRECISE_SQRT for improved accuracy with sqrt and rsqrt For X86 targets with ICC compiler, simply add -DICC to activate Intel SVML intrinsics.

 ## OpenCL (experimental)